urvishvasani/HW_2_3_Game_of_Life/RESULTS.md

   <img src="https://github.com/urvishvasani/HW_2_3_Game_of_Life/blob/master/data/compilation.PNG">
 </p>

-The above displayed graphs compares the time taken by the debugger to solve the compilation error in different languages.
+The above displayed graphs compares the time taken by the participants to solve the compilation error in different languages.
 Major takeaways from the graph are as following:
-   - 3/10 debuggers were able to solve compilation bug for haskell.
+   - 3/10 debparticipantsuggers were able to solve compilation bug for haskell.
 All the users complaint about ugly console output and not being able to locate the line of error.
-   - Surprisingly, even though a lot of debuggers were used to Kotlin, they took a comparatively higher time for solving the error.
+   - Surprisingly, even though a lot of participants were used to Kotlin, they took a comparatively higher time for solving the error.
 We hypothesize that quality of bug introduced would be the reason for this issue.
-   - Debuggers were able to solve the compilation error in Julia very quickly even though they complaint about it having not that great stacktrace.
+   - participants were able to solve the compilation error in Julia very quickly even though they complaint about it having not that great stacktrace.
 One reason could be the similarity between Julia and Python.

 ### Logical error debugging time for each languages
 <p align="center">
   <img src="https://github.com/urvishvasani/HW_2_3_Game_of_Life/blob/master/data/logical.PNG">
 </p>

-The above displayed graphs compares the time taken by the debugger to solve the logical error in different languages.
+The above displayed graphs compares the time taken by the participants to solve the logical error in different languages.
 Major takeaways from the graph are as following:
-   - 2/10 debuggers were able to solve logical bug introduced in haskell.
+   - 2/10 participants were able to solve logical bug introduced in haskell.
    - It took comparatively less time for each participant to find and fix the logical bug introduced in julia.

 ## Conclusions